MinnowWare/CdeValidationPkg/README.md

 transmission rate of the trace messages is too slow.

 ## Implementation
-Each single VS2019 projects / EDK2 components can be build in:
+Each of the VS2019 projects / EDK2 components can be built in:

 1. Visual Studio 2019 using the Platform Toolset v141 (VS2017)

-2. in the EDK2 Emulation Build (NT32Pkg)
+2. the EDK2 Emulation Build (NT32Pkg)

-3. in the EDK2 MinnowBoard Build (Vlv2TbltDevicePkg)
+3. the EDK2 MinnowBoard Build (Vlv2TbltDevicePkg)

 ## Known bugs
 * Torito C Library based programs can not build in 32Bit mode because Torito C is for x86-64 mode only

 ### 20190822
-* reoranization of build strategy: use CDE_CONFIGURATION_STRING=SOLUTIONCONIG and CDE_PLATFORM_STRING=PLATFORM preprocessor settings passed by the compiler to differentiate executables.
+* reorganization of build strategy: use CDE_CONFIGURATION_STRING=SOLUTIONCONIG and CDE_PLATFORM_STRING=PLATFORM preprocessor settings passed by the compiler to differentiate executables.
 Reduce number of projects to one single project for all platforms (NT(Microsoft C Library), NT(Torito C Library), UEFI DXE(CdeLib)